 - Prohibited from reenrolling or being readmitted to the University until the balance is resolved.

-- Ineligible for degree conferral or access to an official transcript.
+- Ineligible for degree conferral or may limit access to an official transcript.

 - Returned Check Fee: a $50.00 return check fee will be assessed to your student account for all ACH or paper checks processed as nonsufficient funds (NSF) or bad faith stop payments.
 The $50.00 fee is in accordance with Virginia State Law (VA Code §8.01-27.1).